pydanny/pydanny.github.com/posts/2012-08-31-python-dictionary-as-class.rst

 Conclusion
 ==========

 Compared to normal Python classes the syntax is a little bit on the ugly side.
-Yet this works and was fun to write.
+Yet this works and as I said earlier, it was fun to write.

 Some questions...